wptide/docs/docs/services/api.md

 #### `GET`

-Get an audit for a theme or plugin defined by a project client, slug and version.
+Get a theme or plugin audit for a project client, slug and version.

 | Parameter | Description |
 | :--- | :--- |